 Vented outside vs. expelled into the attic.
 This is how exhaust fans from the kitchen and bathrooms should be.
 If not, a significant amount of humidity will be expelled into the attic.
 Which can lead to a significant mold problem.
 All exhaust fans must vent to the outside according to standard building regulations.

 Exterior siding can consist of many different materials such as wood boards, stucco veneering, pvc sheets, vinyl panels, and faux stone panels to name some examples.
 Mold and water damage to these exterior finishes is a very common problem we find.
 Most home inspectors are good at finding the obvious like wood rot and obvious damage.
-However, we see lots of water and mold damage around the windows.
+However, we see still see lots of water and mold damage around the windows.
 If the contractor who installed the siding recommends or uses an inappropriate siding material for the specific climate or environmental conditions, the siding may not withstand local weather elements.
 Stucco is one of the worst exteriors that retain water and causes mold on exterior walls.
-Finding mold or water damage that is less obvious is more difficult.
 We recommend you look for signs of moisture, especially around windows.
-Signs or warping wood, peeling paint, discoloration, condensation or mold are all signs of a potentially bigger problem.
+Signs of warping panels, peeling paint, discoloration, and condensation, are all signs of a potentially bigger problem.
 Exterior siding issues commonly cause what we call hidden mold problems.
 Many times they are not seen with the visible eye until the damage is significant.